 In a standing mixer fitted with the paddle attachment, cream butter until light and fluffy.
 Beat in dry ingredients on medium-low speed a little at a time until combined.
 Add the melted chocolate and beat until incorporated.
-Yield: enough frosting for one log plus a little extra.
+Yield: enough frosting for one log, plus a little extra for the meringue mushrooms.

 Meringue Mushrooms4 large egg whites

 Preheat oven to 250 degrees F. Line a baking sheet with parchment paper or a Silpat.